Don Preston (guitarist)

-Don Preston (né Donald Jack Preston) is an American guitarist, singer, and songwriter whose career parallels the history of rock 'n' roll from the 1950s to the present.
-He notably recorded in the 1970s with Leon Russell on Leon Russell and the Shelter People and other albums, and with Joe Cocker on Mad Dogs and Englishmen (as "The Gentle Giant").
+Donald Jack Preston (born September 16, 1942) is an American guitarist, singer and songwriter whose performing career began in the 1950s.
+He recorded in the 1970s with Leon Russell on Leon Russell and the Shelter People and other albums, and with Joe Cocker on Mad Dogs and Englishmen.
 He backed Russell at George Harrison's Concert for Bangladesh in August 1971 and appeared in the documentary film and on the live album The Concert for Bangladesh.

 Biography

-Born in Denver, Colorado, Preston moved to Whittier, California, at age 8.
+Born in Denver, Colorado, Preston moved to Whittier, California, at age eight.
 He started playing guitar and sang in the Sewart-Barber Boys Choir as its youngest member.
 By age 11, he was performing with a youth troupe, the Cactus Kids, singing and playing guitar at store openings, company parties, and USO clubs throughout Southern California.

-With trips to see live broadcasts of TV's Town Hall Party in nearby Compton, California, his musical style was taking root in country music as well as in the blues and rock 'n' roll as he became immersed in the diverse pop culture of Southern California during the 1950s.
+He took trips to see live broadcasts of TV's Town Hall Party in nearby Compton, California, and his musical style took root in country music, the blues and rock 'n' roll as he was immersed in the diverse pop culture of Southern California during the 1950s.

 1950s

-Early influences included B.B.
-King, Lowell Fulson, Johnny “Guitar” Watson, and other emerging blues artists heard on late-night AM radio broadcasts.
-Within a few years, Preston would be playing the same bills with them as they headlined in the Los Angeles area.
-He had the opportunity to play his guitar with many other icons in clubs, halls, and historic L.A. venues like El Monte Legion Stadium, emcee’d by Art Laboe.
+Preston's early influences included B.B.
+King, Lowell Fulson, Johnny "Guitar" Watson, and other emerging blues artists heard on late-night AM radio broadcasts.
+Within a few years, he played the same bills on which they headlined in the Los Angeles area.
+He also played with many other musical icons in clubs, halls, and historic L.A. venues like El Monte Legion Stadium, with Art Laboe as MC.
 As a member of the Legion's house band, The Masked Phantoms, and at Harmony Park, he backed hitmakers The Penguins, The Coasters, The Olympics, The Jaguars, Ritchie Valens, The Righteous Brothers, Gene Vincent, Don Julian and the Meadowlarks, and Jessie Hill, among others.
-Those early experiences resonate in his music, as does the influence of guitarists who have inspired him, including Merle Travis, Les Paul, Barney Kessel, Chet Atkins, B.B.
-King, Albert King, Freddie King, Tommy Crook, Joe Pass, Wes Montgomery, Jimmy Bryant, Billy Butler, and Wayne Bennett, to name a few.
-His first session date at age 16 was playing for Jim Balcom, with Earl Palmer, Plas Johnson, and Barney Kessel.
+Those early experiences influenced his later work, as did guitarists such as Merle Travis, Les Paul, Barney Kessel, Chet Atkins, B.B.
+King, Albert King, Freddie King, Tommy Crook, Joe Pass, Wes Montgomery, Jimmy Bryant, Billy Butler and Wayne Bennett.
+He played his first session date at age 16 for Jim Balcom, with Earl Palmer, Plas Johnson, and Barney Kessel.